-With Tara Zanardi, Klich co-edited Visual Typologies from the Early Modern to the Contemporary: Local Practices and Global Contexts (Routledge 2019), on the production and circulation of typographical depictions in diverse media, including costume albums, maps, photographs, postcards, and fashion.
+With her Hunter colleague Tara Zanardi, Klich co-edited Visual Typologies from the Early Modern to the Contemporary: Local Practices and Global Contexts (Routledge 2019), on the production and circulation of typographical depictions in diverse media, including costume albums, maps, photographs, postcards, and fashion.
 The book emerged from an international symposium held at Hunter College in October 2013 (http://www.hunter.cuny.edu/conferences/fashioning-identities).
 The edited volume includes Klich’s essay on the visual culture of postcards, another specialization and the subject of various collaborative exhibitions and catalogues, including The Postcard Age: Selections from the Leonard A. Lauder Collection (MFA Boston, 2012); The Propaganda Front: Postcards from the Era of World Wars (MFA Boston, 2017); and Real Photo Postcards: Pictures from a Changing Nation (MFA Boston, 2022).

 Klich teaches classes on art in Latin America from the colonial period to the present day.
 Her art history seminars include La Frontera: Visual Culture of the Mexico-US Borderlands; From Tenochtitlan to CDMX: Mapping Mexico’s Capital City; Estridentismo and the International Vanguard; Latin American Vanguards; Art & Revolution: Mexican Modernisms; and Abstraction in the Americas.
 In fall semesters, she teaches Arts in New York City for the Macaulay Honors College at Hunter.
 Klich has received CUNY’s Feliks Gross award for outstanding assistant professors (2020) and Hunter College’s Presidential Award for Excellence in Teaching (2023).

 Klich received her MA from Hunter College and her PhD from the Institute of Fine Arts, NYU.
 She is curator of the Leonard A. Lauder Postcard Collection.
 During the 2023-24 academic year, Prof. Klich is on sabbatical and is a Visiting Fellow at the Bard Graduate Center.